core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The possible, exceptional use of the NoSec mode ought to be limited to specific, well-defined "unsecured steps" that unquestionably do not require security or are not able to attain it, e.g., early discovery of devices and resources (see {{chap-security-considerations-nosec-mode}}).

 Before possibly and exceptionally using the NoSec mode in such circumstances, the security implications in {{chap-security-considerations-nosec-mode}} must be very well considered and understood, especially as to the risk and impact of amplification attacks (see {{ssec-amplification}}).
-Consistent with such security implications, the use of the NoSec mode should still be avoided whenever possible.
+Consistent with such security implications, the use of the NoSec mode SHOULD still be avoided whenever possible.

 # Secured Group Communication using Group OSCORE # {#chap-oscore}